burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Sometimes recomputing is faster than saving/loading
 * Avoid branches inside the internal loop
 * Use local variables to expose independent computations
-* You should decide what to use - function calculation or table of precomputed values
+* You should decide what to use - function calculation or a table of precomputed values
 * You can make several (independent) passes over a data structure or one combined pass
 * Dense operations or operations that exploit sparsity